AlexG92/photoManage/README.md

 Bugs
 --------

-*Moving a photo into an album that has the same photo name
+* Moving a photo into an album that has the same photo name
+* Doesn't support more than 4gb zip files, because of Python support of zip.